Fees and Rates

 Payment & Billing

-All sessions are automatically billed after each engagement, typically processed at midnight (local time).
+All sessions are automatically billed after each engagement.
 A valid credit card must be placed on file prior to your first session.
 If an alternative arrangement is preferred, please advise in advance.

-If you are an individual with a PPO plan, I can provide you with a superbill upon request, which you can turn in to your insurance provider.
+If you choose to utilize your out-of-network (OON) benefits, I can provide a monthly "Superbill" upon request for you to submit to your provider.
 Depending on your current health insurance provider or employee benefit plan, some services may be covered in full or in part.
-Please contact your provider to verify how your plan compensates you for psychotherapy services.

-• Does my plan limit the amount of sessions I can have in a calendar year?
-If so, what is the limit?
+Does my plan limit the amount of sessions I can have in a calendar year?

 Cancellation Policy